allegory-software/allegory-sdk/README.md

 server and all, or you prefer the black-box approach, then you will probably not be happy using this.

-If, on the other hand, you're one who thinks that procedural > functional > OOP, library > framework, SQL > ORM, JavaScript > TyoeScript, relational > nosql, less LOC > more LOC, and you get a rash whenever you hear the words "build system", "package manager", "folder structure", "microservice", "container" or "dependency injection", then you might actually like this.
+If, on the other hand, you're of the mind that procedural > functional > OOP, library > framework, SQL > ORM, JavaScript > TypeScript, relational > nosql, less LOC > more LOC, and you get a rash whenever you hear the words "build system", "package manager", "folder structure", "microservice", "container" or "dependency injection", then you might actually enjoy this.

 # Status